-Is your scalp becoming more visible with each passing day?
+Is your crown becoming more visible with each passing day?
 Well, many factors can cause hair thinning even before ageing begins.
-Let us understand in detail what are the causes of thinning hair, how to stop hair from thinning and most importantly can hair grow back after thinning?
-Read this article to know the best treatment options for both men and women to treat the common concern of thinning hair.
+Let us understand in detail what are the causes of thinning hair, how to stop it and most importantly can hair grow back?
+Read this article to know the best treatment options for both men and women to treat this condition.

 What Is Hair Thinning?